team8digital/trucker/README.md

 <a name="config-laravel"/>
 ### Configure in Laravel

 Trucker works well with the [Laravel](http://laravel.com) framework.
-If your using Trucker within Laravel, you just need to run the following command to publish the Trucker config files.
+If your using Trucker within Laravel, you just need to run the following command and choose Trucker to publish the Trucker config files.

 ````
-php artisan vendor:publish indatus/trucker
+php artisan vendor:publish
 ````

 The final step is to add the service provider.
 Open `app/config/app.php`, and add a new item to the providers array.